Self Hosted WordPress Blog

 - 30 minutes

-Its so easy to buy Domain if you don’t have Domain.
-Its too cheap.
-I will show you how to get free Domain for yourself for your blog in next step.
+It’s so easy to buy Domain if you don’t have Domain.
+It’s too cheap.
+I will show you how to get free Domain for yourself for your blog in the next step.

-But if you already have Domain then you must have to make little changes I will explain it at end of post.
+But if you already have Domain then you must have to make little changes I will explain it at the end of the post.

 Step 2: Set Up a Hosting Account